chriscarrollsmith/chriscarrollsmith.github.io/README.md

 ## Introduction

 This is a template for an attractive freelance booking website built with Vite + React, integrating Calendly + ConvertKit + Formspree, and configured for deployment to Github Pages.
 One exciting thing about modern web development is that there are so many great third-party services available for making even a static website interactive.
-A static website allow us to take advantage of free hosting, and third-party services allow us to add features like booking, contact forms, and email marketing without having to write any server-side code.
+A static website allows us to take advantage of free hosting, and third-party services allow us to add features like booking, contact forms, and email marketing without having to write any server-side code.
 This template shows how to use Calendly to book appointments, Formspree to handle contact form submissions, and ConvertKit to capture newsletter subscriptions, all in a free-hosted website.

 ## Example